 being used for the first time to create a bespoke emboss on to surface around the faces on the print.
 The work was commissioned and launched

-to coincide with Helen's solo exhibition Warm Ties that runs at the gallery until the 16th April 2017.
+to coincide with Helen's solo exhibition Warm Ties.